Did you know?

 Education – Greece expand

 Following a decline in manual labour over previous decades, employers now favour a more educated labour force.
 High-school graduation rates therefore provide a good indication of whether a country is preparing its students to meet the minimum requirements of the job market.
-In Greece, 65% of adults aged 25-64 have earned the equivalent of a high-school degree, lower than the OECD average of 74%.
+In Greece, 67% of adults aged 25-64 have earned the equivalent of a high-school degree, lower than the OECD average of 75%.
 Across the OECD, slightly more men aged 25-64 have the equivalent of a high-school degree compared with women from the same age group.
-In Greece, however, the educational attainment rates of men and women are similar.
-Among younger people – a better indicator of Greece’s future – 79% of 25-34 year-olds have earned the equivalent of a high-school degree, lower than the OECD average of 82% but showing progress.
+In Greece, however, men and women have the same educational attainment.
+Among younger people – a better indicator of Greece’s future – 80% of 25-34 year-olds have earned the equivalent of a high-school degree, lower than the OECD average of 82% but showing progress.

 The best-performing school systems manage to provide high-quality education to all students.
-In Greece, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background, is 96 points, slightly lower than the OECD average of 99 points.
-This suggests the school system in Greece provides relatively equal access to high-quality education.
+In Greece, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background, is 99 points, slightly higher than the OECD average of 96 points.
+This suggests the school system in Greece does not provide equal access to high-quality education for the better off.

 More ResourcesHow's Life? at a Glance

 The quality of our local living environment has a direct impact on our health.
 Having access to green spaces for example, is essential for quality of life.
 An unspoiled environment is a source of satisfaction, improves mental well-being, allows people to recover from the stress of everyday life and to perform physical activity.
 In Greece, 25% of people feel they lack access to green spaces or recreational areas, much more than the 12 % average of OECD European countries.